Personal Watercraft Replacement Battery Guide

 You’ll need to figure out the best replacement option.
 Often you’ll see a model number on that actual battery.
 Sometimes you can search by the actual watercraft model and that will help to direct your search.
 If you search on batteryclerk.com for Kawasaki JH750 for example you’ll be presented with several options, which you can refine by year and specific model.

-Keeping your PWC running is top priority especially with warmer weather and the covers starting to come off your favorite PWC.
-Make sure to check your batteries so you can get going as soon as you hit the water.
+Keeping your PWC running is top priority especially during the warmer weather months.
+Make sure to check your batteries or have a backup on-hand so you can get going as soon as you hit the water.